Common Questions for Egg Donors

 You cannot donate while you are breastfeeding.
 You should have at least three menstrual cycles prior to participating in an egg donor program.

 A typical egg donation cycle takes 8 – 12 weeks from the time that you are matched with the intended parents until the retrieval.
 During this time you are going through pre-screening and completing all other necessary parts to the cycle like your psychological evaluation, genetic consult and having the legal contract drafted and put into place.
-You then take birth control pills for 2 – 3 weeks to synchronize your menstrual cycle with the intended mother.
+You then take birth control pills for 2 – 3 weeks.
 After you then begin your hormone injections for 1 – 14 days.
 During the time on the hormone injections is when you begin to see the Dr. Typically on 6 – 8 different early morning appointments.
 (30 minutes)

 First you will be on a form of birth control pills.
 You might then be put on a low dose Lupron® and then finally, stimulation medications (FSH).
 Follicle Stimulating Hormone (FSH) is used to increase and mature the number of eggs the ovaries release in a cycle.